chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 ## 1.4 Recommended **Zotero** Setup{#zotero-setup}

-The installation is straightforward if you follow the official [online guide](https://www.zotero.org/support/installation).
+The installation of Zotero is straightforward if you follow the official [online guide](https://www.zotero.org/support/installation).

+**Zotero (v.6.0.27) Interface**

-The figure below shows the Zotero interface on a Mac.
-On the left panel, you can organise your reference entries (items) into different collections (i.e. by theme, publication etc.) with various hierarchical structures.
+The figure below shows an example Zotero interface on a Mac.
+On the left panel, you can organise your reference entries (**items**) into different **collections** (i.e. by theme, publication etc.) with various hierarchical structures.
 An item can be affiliated with multiple collections.
 In the middle panel, you can see all items in a selected collection / library.
 The type of an item is signaled by the mini icon preceding the title such as a book, book chapter, conference paper, dissertation, webpage, article, letter, software, artwork, audio recording etc. When you click on an item, its metadata information will be displayed on the right panel.
 An item can have notes, files, and links attached to it.
 By toggling the grey triangular arrow to the left of an item, attachments can be shown.

 {{< figure library="true" src="zotero.png" title="Zotero Interface on a Mac (M1)" >}}